apd10/universal_memory_allocation/README.md

 # Description
-Code for Embeddings with UMA - Universal Memory Allocation
+Code for Embeddings with Random Offset Block Embedding Array (ROBE)
 - The code was modified from the original pytorch Embedding bag code
 - the code is only tested on embedding style scenarios.
 So beware while using embedding bag

 # How to run
-after checkout run the following to install the UMA
+after checkout run the following to install the ROBE/UMA
 ```
 python3 setup.py install
 ```